Charlotte City Council member seeks to create task force as New Year’s Eve shooting victim speaks

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) — A member of Charlotte City Council is calling for the creation of a crime task force following an uptown shooting on New Year’s Eve that left five people injured.
+(QUEEN CITY NEWS) — A member of Charlotte City Council is calling for the creation of a crime task force following a Uptown shooting on New Year’s Eve that left five people injured.

-Councilman Tariq Bokhari says incidents like the NYE shooting are tough to talk about, but that’s exactly why he’s doing it.
+Councilman Tariq Bokhari said incidents like the NYE shooting are tough to talk about, but that’s exactly why he’s doing it.

 “This problem is not going to solve itself while we sit back and watch,” he said.
 “We have to get aggressive, but we have to get together as a team.”